Warming up recurrent neural networks to maximise reachable multistability greatly improves learning

 \section{Conclusion}

-In this work, we introduced a new initialisation procedure, called warmup, that improve the ability of recurrent neural networks to learn long-term dependencies.
+In this work, we introduced a new initialisation procedure, called warmup, that improve the ability of recurrent neural networks to learn long time dependencies.
 This procedure is motivated by recent work that showed the importance of fixed points and attractors for the prediction process of trained RNNs.
-More precisely, we introduced a lightweight measure called VAA, that can be optimised at initialisation to endow RNNs with multistable dynamics.
-Warmup can be used with any type of recurrent cell and we show that it vastly improves their performance on problems with long-term dependencies.
+More precisely, we introduced a lightweight measure called VAA, that can be optimized at initialisation in few gradient steps to endow RNNs with multistable dynamics.
+Warmup can be used with any type of recurrent cell and we show that it vastly improves their performance on problems with long time dependencies.
 In addition, we introduced a new architecture that combines transient and multistable dynamics through partial warmup.
 This architecture was shown to reach a better performance than both classic and warmed-up cells on several tasks, including information restitution and sequence classifications tasks.